andrei-rusu/cv/rendercv_output/Andrei_Rusu_CV.md

 - Sep.
 2019 to Feb.
 2024
 - Southampton, UK
-- Published two journal studies and an award-winning conference paper on epidemic modeling and data-driven control.
+- Published two journal studies and an award-winning conference paper on data-driven epidemic modeling and control.
 Thesis: [An inquiry into diffusion processes over interaction networks](https://eprints.soton.ac.uk/486201).
-- Designed an efficient graph neural network architecture and a reinforcement learning pipeline to derive highly effective and explainable policies for testing, tracing, and vaccination in epidemics, increasing their impact by margins of up to 50% when compared to standard strategies.
+- Designed an efficient graph neural network architecture and a reinforcement learning pipeline to derive highly effective and explainable policies for testing, tracing, and vaccination in epidemics, increasing their simulated impact by margins of up to 50% when compared to standard strategies.
 - Authored a research report on the potential of language models to be used in conjunction with system biology models to detect neoantigenic peptides for developing cancer vaccines.
 - Mentored, supervised, and demonstrated labs for pupils, undergraduate and postgraduate students on several topics, including deep learning, data science and software engineering.